The most common offence committed by the motorist is speeding. Speeding allegations can be resolved in the following ways:

 For more serious cases, certainly where the speed is more than 20 mph in excess of the limit, a Summons / Postal Requisition is recommended, in which case it can be anything up to 6 months before the procedural documents are served on you.
 If you have received a Summons, a conviction can result in 3–6 penalty points and a substantial fine.
 For speeds that are substatntially above the limit, instant disqualifications are recommended.

 For many drivers, the outcome of a speeding offence can have serious implications on their livelihood, with many facing not just the loss of their licence but also their job.
-If you are in any doubt as to whether you have committed the offence or have concerns about a penalty, Motor Lawyers can assist.
+If you are in any doubt as to whether you have committed the offence or have concerns about a penalty, GQS Solicitors can assist.
 There may be technical defences available, which can result in an acquittal but if our advice is to plead guilty, we should still be able to ensure that the cost of the advice pays for itself by way of a lower fine and/or reduced penalty points.

 Many speeding offences are now prosecuted on the strength of photographic evidence from speed cameras such as a gatso or similar devices.
 The owner of the vehicle will receive a Notice of Intended Prosecution in the post.
 The timing of that document and your response to it can be crucial in the further progress of the case.